SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/the-easiest-way-to-get-sales-and-marketing-alignment.md

 Another thing marketing can do is offer another way for a company to build a relationship with prospect.

-If you look at _The Prospecting Podcast_ we do at LeadIQ, half of the guest are dream prospects of hours who we’d like to get as clients some day.
+If you look at _The Prospecting Podcast_ we do at LeadIQ, half of the guest are dream prospects of ours who we’d like to get as clients some day.
 This is a great way to help build a relationship with someone, and it also helps LeadIQ produce content.

 ![podcastonitunes.png](img/podcastonitunes.png)